ED typically stands for erectile dysfunction…

 In the heart, clogged arteries cause angina (chest pain), heart attacks, heart disease, and cardiovascular conditions.

-This hardening of the arteries is what causes heart disease, heart attack, and other fatal diseases.
+This obstruction of blood flow is what causes heart disease, heart attack, and other fatal diseases.

 Erectile Dysfunction and Plaque Buildup

-Plaque buildup happens throughout the body all at once.
+Plaque buildup happens everywhere throughout the body, not just your heart.
 It’s not restricted to the heart, as we often belief.
-The heart is often place we care most about the hardening, because clogged heart arteries causes coronary artery disease—aka heart disease and heart attack.
+The heart is often place we care most about, because clogged heart arteries lead to heart disease and heart attacks.

-But, in reality, all the blood vessels in your body start to gain the same buildup of cholesterol at the same time.
+But, in reality, all the blood vessels in your body start to develop the same buildup of cholesterol at the same time.

-This means that the vessels in your penis are hardening at the same rate as the vessels in your heart.
+This means that the vessels in your penis are narrowing at the same rate as the vessels in your heart.

-But the vessels in your penis are narrower than those in other places in your body.
+But the vessels in your penis are smaller than those in other places in your body.
 In fact, the penile arteries are about half the size of coronary ones.
-This means they get clogged twice as fast.
+This means they can close up twice as fast.